Reuben Haines

 Reuben Haines (January 1, 1727 – October 23, 1793) was an early American brewer, firefighter, and land prospector from Philadelphia, Pennsylvania.

 Haines is the namesake of Haines Township, Centre County, Pennsylvania.
-In 1771, he funded the construction of a road (now Pennsylvania Route 45) from Sunbury through the "Woodward Narrows", to the modern site of Spring Mill — the first road in what is now Centre County.
+In 1771, he funded the construction of a road (now roughly the location of U.S.Route 11, County Line Road, along with the eastern portion of Pennsylvania Route 304 in Union County, and western portion of Pennsylvania Route 45 in Union County and beyond) from Northumberland through the "Woodward Narrows", to the modern site of Spring Mill — the first road in what is now Centre County.
 The modern boundaries of Penn Township (formed 1844) and a portion of Gregg Township (formed 1826) were annexed from a larger Haines Township (now only 148.6 km^{2}) that was established before Centre County was officially declared in 1800.

 Haines was a proprietor of the historic Wyck House in Germantown, Philadelphia, Pennsylvania.

 Haines also founded the town of Northumberland, Pennsylvania in 1772.

 Biography

-Family and Marriage
+Family and marriage

 Haines was the son of Josiah Haines and Martha Burr, both of Burlington County, New Jersey.
 After the death of Josiah, his mother married Timothy Matlack Sr. (1695–1752), with whom she had more children.
 One of these children was Timothy Matlack, the brewer and politician, who was Haines's younger half-brother.
 Haines was also the first cousin of the Quaker abolitionist John Woolman.

 On April 4, 1760, Haines married Margaret Wistar (1729–1793), daughter of the wealthy glass-maker Caspar Wistar.
 They had five children: